 Part D Drugs - Drugs that can be covered under Part D. We may or may not offer all Part D drugs.
-Certain categories of drugs have been excluded from Part D coverage by Congress.
+Certain categories of drugs have been excluded as covered Part D drugs by Congress.
 Certain categories of Part D drugs must be covered by every plan.